mnarigon/z80sbc/README.txt

 power on.

-Note that there are delay functions in the monitor that are tuned to a 4 MHz clock, so if you use a different clock you will have to modify these delay functions.
+Note that there are delay functions in the monitor that are tuned to a 4 MHz clock, so if you use a different clock you will have to modify the cpu_clock const on line 8 of the zsbc-rom.z80 file to match the clock speed of your board.

 5. Monitor